Glanceyes/DreamCatalystPaperCode/README.md

 pip install gsplat==0.1.6
 ```

-You should be able to see `dc` and `dc_splat` if the installation is successful in the following command.
+You should be able to see `dc` and `dc_splat` if the installation is successful in the following commands.

 ```bash
 cd ..